kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/02-signin/02-signin-mutation-client.md

   handleSubmit = (event, signinUser) => {
     event.preventDefault();
-    // call our signupUser function
+    // call our signinUser function
     // it is a promise so we can use `then()`
     // within `then()` we get our return `data` signinUser().then(data => {